-Together with my research group, I investigate questions related to the evolution of sociality, social cognition and communication.
-Using the comparative approach, we use observations, non-invasive hormone sampling and field experiments to address these questions in chimpanzees and other wild primates, including bonobos, baboons and sooty mangabeys.
+Together with my research group, I investigate questions related to the evolution of sociality, social cognition, communication and the brain.
+I examine these from a) comparative and b) developmental perspectives addressing questions of a) sociality, health and fitness; b) maternal effects on the development of sociality, cognition and communication; c) species and individual variation in communication and cognition and correlated neural correlates.
+I use long-term data sets of behavioural observations, non-invasive hormone sampling and field experiments to address these questions in chimpanzees and other wild primates, including bonobos, baboons and sooty mangabeys.
 In terms of the evolution of sociality, we examine underlying physiological and cognitive mechanisms that may explain links between stress, social bonds and cooperation, between non-kin as well as kin.

 Social bonding success in life impacts on health, survival and fitness.
 It is proposed that early and later social experience as well as heritable factors determine social bonding abilities in adulthood, although the relative influence of each is unclear.
 In humans, the resulting uncertainty likely impedes psychological and psychiatric assessment and therapy.
 One problem hampering progress for human studies is that social bonding success is hard to objectively quantify, particularly in adults.
 I propose to directly address this problem by determining the key influences on social bonding abilities in chimpanzees, our closest living relative, where social bonding success can be objectively quantified, and variation in underlying hormonal and cognitive mechanisms can be examined.